 Effy Vayena is a Professor of Bioethics at the Swiss Federal Institute of Technology (ETHZ) and renowned expert at the intersection of medicine, data, and ethics.
 Her work focuses on important societal issues of data and technology as they relate to scientific progress and how it is or should be applied to public and personal health.
 Vayena completed her education as a social historian with a PhD in Medical History from University of Minnesota.
 A keen interest in health policy has led her to work with the World Health Organization.
 Upon her return to academia, Vayena was awarded a professorship by the Swiss National Science Foundation.
 She founded the Health Ethics and Policy Lab to tackle pressing questions that arise through technological advances such as genomic technologies and big data analytics in healthcare and research.
 She received her habilitation from the University of Zurich in the field of bioethics and policy and has been appointed a Visiting Professor at the Center for Bioethics at Harvard Medical School and a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University, where she was previously a Fellow.
 Effy Vayena is a leading expert in the dynamic and diverse field of health data and ethics, successfully leveraging her academic work and international network to promote a fruitful debate about the ethics of health in the digital age.
 She has previously worked with the Wellcome Trust, OECD, Commonwealth Fund, Chatham House, and academic institutions and governments around the world.

-Rob Wainwright is the Executive Director of Europol.
+Rob Wainwright is the former Executive Director of Europol.
 Appointed in 2009 he has led the transformation of the agency into a world-class security institution.
 Today Europol is the primary intelligence-sharing and operational coordination centre in Europe, connecting over 1,000 law enforcement agencies and supporting almost 50,000 cross-border investigations each year against transnational threats from crime and terrorism.
 Rob led the establishment of the European Cybercrime Centre (EC3) in 2013 and the European Counter Terrorism Centre in 2016, both of which have become key pillars in Europe’s response to more serious and complex security threats facing citizens and businesses today.